huaying/cognito-crawler/README.md

 # cognito-crawler
-Download resume file and candidate info from Cognito Forms with webdriver
+Download resume file and candidate info from Cognito Forms with webdriver (currently only support python3)

 ## Setup
 1. The chromedrive only works for Mac.
 You need to download the correct version of chromedrive based on your os.